meirisoda/school_fall2023/PSCL389/Group Project/Gratitude & Forgiveness Presentation Notes.md

 1. The difference is not an effect of the lottery but a general tendency for people who buy lottery tickets to find less pleasure in their daily lives than people who don't buy tickets.
 People who are satisfied and happy with their lives don't tend to feel the need to buy a lottery ticket to induce some sort of positive change, and people who buy tickets want that happiness trigger. ==So there is a difference in baseline==
 2. Merely introducing the study as a study of lottery winners may have shifted the focus of happiness to be relative to the lottery winnings.The lottery winners are aware of their special status currently and so reference point of happiness was changed to focus on their winnigns.

-Lottery winners and the control group were asked more questions regarding satisfaction of their work and personal lives, and purchasing habits.
+So how this study was conducted was that lottery winners and the control group were asked more questions regarding their satisfaction of their work and personal lives, and for lottery winners, purchasing habits.
-## Results
+## So thResults
 Buyers and nonbuyers were quite similar in their present happiness but there were significant differences in past and future happiness.

 Lottery winners: future > past